- Zouhair BENKHALDOUN

 - Wolf Uwe REIMOLD

-Wolf Uwe Reimold is a Professor of Mineralogy and Petrography at the Museum für Naturkunde Berlin and Humboldt University Berlin.
-Previously he carried out research and taught Mineralogy at the University of the Witwatersrand in Johannesburg (South Africa) for 21 years, and since 2015 he has also been affiliated with the University of Brasilia (Brasil).
+Wolf Uwe Reimold is a Professor of Mineralogy and Petrography at the Institute of Geosciences of the University of Brasilia (Brasil).
+Previously he carried out research and taught Mineralogy at the University of the Witwatersrand in Johannesburg (South Africa) for 21 years, and then for 12 years at the Museum für Ntaurkunde and Humboldt University in Berlin (Germany).
 Uwe’s research has mainly involved multidisciplinary (field, mineralogical-geochemical laboratory, and shock experimentation) work.
 He has studied meteorite impact-generated mineral and rock deformation and impactites in impact structures in Africa, Europe, and South America.
 He is the author or co-author of a number of books and more than 300 refereed publications.

 - Amanda SICKAFOOSE